thombashi/pytablewriter/README.rst

    Rendered markdown at GitHub

-Write a reStructuredText table (grid tables)
+Write a reStructuredText table (Grid Tables)
 --------------------------------------------